A New Beginning

 The Bible clearly defines faith in Hebrews 11:1: "Now faith is the assurance of things hoped for, the conviction of things not seen.”
 In other words, faith is "trusting in something you cannot explicitly prove.”

 In Christianity both kinds of belief have to be in lockstep - Emotional belief can survive on it's own but is far more stable if under girded by intellectual belief.
 On the other hand, intellectual belief is absolutely useless if not acted on.
-However, when the two kinds of belief are combined faith literally becomes the rock ones house is built on.

 Emotional belief: Without the benefit of knowing it stands very firmly on a solid base, faith can easily be blown about by ill winds.
 The secular world often takes great delight in scoffing at what Christians believe and do their best to repudiate the truth of the Bible.
 One example is when both Time and Newsweek ran articles in December 2004 the central theme being that much - if not all - of the story of the birth of Jesus was an invention of the early Christian church.
 Articles such as these that sound 'scholarly' may stir a niggling doubt in those believers who are not very familiar with the evidence in favor of Christianity.
 They may begin to get a little worried wondering if the Nativity story was nothing more than pious legend invented by the early church.
 See The Birth of Jesus: Hype or History?